Ed.D. in K-12 Administration

 1-6 credits

-School-based experience of at least 320 hours in one year.
+School-based experience of at least 320 hours.
 240 hours at one setting and 40 hours at each of the other two levels.
-Joint supervision of Bethel faculty member and onsite licensed and practicing principal.
-May be paid or unpaid.
-Direct experience in administrative duties and synthesis of learning between academic program and administrative needs of host district.
+Joint supervision of Bethel faculty and onsite licensed and practicing principal.
+Direct experience in administrative duties and synthesis of learning between academic program and host district administrative needs.

-School-based experience of at least 320 hours in one year, up to 280 hours in the primary setting, at least 40 hours in a second setting.
-Joint supervision of Bethel faculty member and onsite licensed and practicing principal.
-May be paid or unpaid.
-Direct experience in administrative duties and synthesis of learning between academic program and administrative needs of host district.
+School-based experience of at least 320 hours, up to 280 hours in the primary setting, and 40 hours in a second setting.
+Joint supervision of Bethel faculty and onsite licensed and practicing superintendent.
+Direct experience in administrative duties and synthesis of learning between academic program and host district administrative needs.

-School-based experience of at least 320 hours in 1 year; at least 40 hours at a special education administrative unit other than student’s primary experience.
-Jointly supervised by Bethel faculty member and onsite licensed and practicing director of special education.
-Direct experience in administrative duties; synthesis of learning between academic program and administrative needs of host district.
+School-based experience of at least 320 hours; at least 40 hours at a special education administrative unit other than student’s primary experience.
+Jointly supervised by Bethel faculty and onsite licensed and practicing special education director.
+Direct experience in administrative duties; synthesis of learning between academic program and host district administrative needs.

 The Leadership in K-12 Administration degree and the Administrative Licenses Program are in compliance with all requirements in MR3512.